delba/SwiftyOAuth/README.md

 - `AccessDenied` The user rejects access to your application.

-- `IncorrectClientCredentials` The `clientID` and or `clientSecret` you passed are incorrect.
+- `InvalidClient` The `clientID` and or `clientSecret` you passed are incorrect.

-- `BadVerificationCode` The verification code you passed is incorrect, expired, or doesn't match what you received in the first request for authorization.
+- `InvalidGrant` The verification code you passed is incorrect, expired, or doesn't match what you received in the first request for authorization.

 - `Other` The application emitted a response in the form of `{"error": "xxx", "error_description": "yyy"}` but SwiftyOAuth doesn't have a enum for it.
 The data is available in the associated values.